Judith Lean: Research

 The 2011 paper, written with primary author Greg Kopp, Laboratory for Atmospheric and Space Physics (LASP), was published eight years after the 2003 launch on the Solar Radiation and Climate (SORCE) spacecraft; SORCE carried a new LASP-designed instrument that measured total solar irradiance with superior accuracy and precision.
 The new observations showed that the absolute value of total solar irradiance (during solar minimum conditions) was 1360.8 instead of 1365.4 W per m-2.
 Scientists had assumed the higher value was correct for over a decade.
 That higher value was typically used in climate model simulations and other applications needing to know the amount of energy the Sun provides to the Earth.
 Initially, most scientists thought that the new lower value was an error, but after exhaustive laboratory testing and re-calibrations, researchers determined that the lower value, not the higher value, was closer to the true value of total solar irradiance.
 This new lower value has since been confirmed by additional space-based radiometer measurements.
 As well, the new measurements from the SORCE spacecraft, which are not only more accurate but also more precise than prior observations, enabled the generation of a new model of solar irradiance variability, and an assessment of the contributions of solar variability to global change in the recent three decades, finding that although a solar cycle signal of 0.1 °C is detachable in the global climate record, solar variability is not a primary cause of recent global warming of about 0.4 °C from 1980 to 2010.
 The paper has already been cited more than 90 times.

 Awards and honors

 Lean was elected a Fellow of the American Geophysical Union in 2002 and a member of the National Academy of Sciences in 2003.
 She has been honored with NASA Group Achievement Awards for SDO/EVE Science Team (2012) TIMED/SEE Science Team (2011) and UARS Instrument Development Group (1992), and a Presidential Meritorious Rank Award (2010).
 Lean is a member of the International Association of Geomagnetism and Aeronomy, American Astronomical Society-Solar Physics Division, American Meteorological Society, and the American Physical Society.
 In 2013, Lean was elected a member of the American Philosophical Society.

+She was the 2024 recipient of the George Ellery Hale Prize of the American Astronomical Society, given "for her foundational studies in solar irradiance variability and its impact on the Earth’s atmosphere and climate, on time scales from days to centuries".